tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

-# Pre-requisiteis to provision an Autonomous Transaction Processing Database@Azure
+# Pre-requisite to provision an Autonomous Transaction Processing Database@Azure

 ## Introduction